2018 "Dasempre del Pozzo Buono"

 Grape: 100% Lacrima

 Tasting Notes: The color is intense ruby red with purple reflections.
 On the nose the wine is bright and vibrant, expressing notes of red, blue and purples fruits such as plums, wild berries, cherry and blueberry and floral notes of violet.
-The wine in the mouth is fresh and lean, with bright acidity and soft tannins.
-The after taste is long and persistent.
+In the mouth the wine is fresh and lean, with bright acidity and soft tannins.
+The aftertaste is long and persistent.

-Decanting: We suggest opening 30 mins ahead of time to get the full expression of aromas and flavors.
-Once opened, you can let the bottle sit open as you cook dinner.
+Decanting: We suggest opening the bottle at least 30 minutes ahead of time to get the full expression of aromas and flavors.
+Once opened, you can let the bottle sit (for example, while you cook dinner).
 However, if you don't have time to open in advance you can decant for a faster oxygenation.
-We suggest to try to get your own personal idea tasting the wine little by little and discover new notes and aromas while the wine is opening up.
-It's interesting to see how the wine changes from when first opened to 30 minutes or an hour later.
+We also suggest trying to get your own personal idea by tasting the wine, little by little, to discover new notes and aromas while the wine is still opening up.
+It's interesting to see how the wine changes over the course of 30 minutes, and even up to several hours later.

 "Tears" of Lacrima grapes

 Lacrima di Morro d'Alba (pronounced LA-kree-mah / di / MOHR-row) DOC is a red wine made from the ancient Lacrima (meaning "tear" in Italian) grape variety in the area surrounding the hilltop village of Morro d'Alba in the province of Ancona in the Marche region.
 Lacrima is hardly, if ever, found growing outside of the town of Morro d'Alba, which makes this an extremely site-specific grape & wine.
 The name "Lacrima di Morro d'Alba" literally means "tear of Morro d'Alba".
 It comes from the unusual characteristic of these berries that when fully ripe, release little drops of juice like tears.
 This is due to the skin that is thick, but very delicate, and can crack during the last steps of the ripening, especially during rainy seasons.

-During the 70's and 80's this grape was at risk of disappearing because the vines were replaced with more resistant and more productive varietals and often less qualitative.
-This ancient varietal was recovered in a 25 acres old vineyard in Morro d'Alba and it was saved by a few producers who obtained the DOC in 1985.
-Initially the must (freshly crushed grape juice that contains the skins, seeds, and sometimes stems) had been used for its aromatic qualities to cut other wines, but with time many wineries decided to work it in purity.
-Today it is one of the most considered red wines of Marche and it's a great wine for food, especially for the regional Marche dishes.
+During the 20th century when few Lacrima producers were remaining, the must (freshly crushed grape juice that contains the skins, seeds, and sometimes stems) had been mainly used for its aromatic qualities to be blended with other wines, but with time many wineries decided to work it in purity.
+Today it is one of the most considered red wines of the Marche region and it's a great wine for food, especially for the regional dishes.

 Views from vineyards of Vicari

-The DOC takes the name from the central town of the wine zone, Morro d'Alba, which is located around 6 miles from the coast of the Adriatic Sea.
+The DOC takes the name from the central town of the wine zone, Morro d'Alba, which is located upon the hills around 6 miles from the coast of the Adriatic Sea.
 It stands on a priviledged position, in fact in town you can look over the sea and the shores of Senigallia and the old town of Jesi, which are just 6-9 miles away.
-The town enjoys nice views and a medieval atmosphere as its origins go far back in time, the countryside was already populated during the Roman Empire.
-The name wants to indicate the "morra" or boundary stone, "sull'alba" on the hill, that used to define the borders between the two medieval counties of Senigallia and Jesi.
+The town enjoys nice views and a medieval atmosphere as its origins go far back in time.
+The countryside was already populated during the Roman Empire.
+The name indicates the "morra" or boundary stone, "sull'alba" on the hill, that used to define the borders between the two medieval counties of Senigallia and Jesi.
 Today, the town is still encircles by its ancient protective walls, keeping the original footprint of the old center in tact, with its narrow lanes, piazzas, and brick buildings standing just like they have for hundreds of years.

-The winery is located in Morro d'Alba with 55 acres of vineyards.
-They mostly grow Verdicchio and Lacrima with a little of Sangiovese, Montepulciano and Moscato.
+The winery Vicari is located in Morro d'Alba with 55 acres of vineyards.
+They mostly grow Lacrima and Verdicchio, with a little of Sangiovese, Montepulciano and Moscato.

 These hilly areas, just 12 miles from the coast at the furthest point, are positively affected by the Adriatic influences and are included in the temperate oceanic climate zone, particularly suitable for viticulture.

-They have unique characteristics both as regards the soil (consisting of a matrix of pelitic-calcarenitic or pelitic-clayey rocks) and for the orography, environment and position of the territory, characterized among other things also by a long and ancient wine tradition.
+The area has unique characteristics both as regards the soil (consisting of a matrix of pelitic-calcarenitic or pelitic-clay rocks) and for the orography, environment and position of the territory, characterized among other things also by a long and ancient wine tradition.

-Vicari is an historical family of the town of Morro d’Alba and it has been connected to the viticulture for centuries.
-After long researches conducted by the family, they discovered in the public archive of the city documents related to their ancestor Fracino de Rigo, who lived in the town during the last decade of the 1400s.
+Vicari is a historical family of the town of Morro d’Alba and has been connected to the viticulture for centuries.
+After long research conducted by the family, they discovered in the public archives of the city documents related to their ancestor, Fracino de Rigo, who lived in the town during the last decade of the 1400s.

-Today the winery is a small, family owned company, managed by Nazzareno and his kids Vico and Valentina.
-The Vicari were “quelli del pozzo buono”, literally translated “those of the good well”, because in their “contrada”, there was and there still is, a big water well from which all the local people used to get drinking water fro home.
-This story is mentioned in all the labels like “Dasempre del Pozzo Buono”.
+Today, the winery is a small, family-owned company, managed by Nazzareno and his children Vico and Valentina.
+The Vicari were “quelli del pozzo buono”, literally translated “those of the good well” because in their “contrada” there was, and there still is, a big water well from which all the local people used to get drinking water for home.
+This story is exhibited on all their wine labels as “Dasempre del Pozzo Buono”.

-Nazzarenp started to bottle the first wine in 1990, 200 bottles of Verdicchio and Lacrima demonstrating the long tradition of winemaking of the family.
-During the 21st century the kids, Vico and Valentna, joined their father with the goal of giving continuity to their passion, contributing to the structural and technical modernization of the production and to the internalization of the brand in Europe and all over the world.
+Nazzareno started to bottle the first wine in 1990- 200 bottles of Verdicchio and Lacrima, demonstrating the long tradition of winemaking of the family.
+During the 21st century, Vico and Valentina joined their father with the goal of giving continuity to their passion, contributing to the structural and technical modernization of the production and to the internalization of the brand in Europe and all over the world.
 Vico and Nazareno are taking care of the production while Valentina is focused on the national and international sales.

-"Dasempre" Lacrima di Morro d'Alba is a very drinkable, fresh red wine and can be paired with lots of different local Marche products, such as "salame lardellato di Fabriano" and "salame ciauscolo" (typical salame of Marche that's so soft it can be spread on bread like butter) and traditional dishes like pasta with meat sauces (chicken and beef mostly} or white meat based dishes (pork, roasted turkey, rabbit and duck).
-In our opinion, it would be really good with more elaborated seafood dishes like the typical "brodetto all'anconetana" or fish stews.
+"Dasempre" Lacrima di Morro d'Alba is a very drinkable, fresh red wine and can be paired with lots of different local Marche products: salame lardellato di Fabriano and salame ciauscolo (typical salame of Marche that's so soft it can be spread on bread like butter).
+Traditional dishes like pasta with meat sauces (chicken and beef mostly) or white meat based dishes (pork, roasted turkey, rabbit and duck) also make great pairings.

-Click the link below to get our recipe pairing!
+Click the link below to get this recipe pairing!